What are the dates & opening times?

 No. The show is un-ticketed and free to enter on both days.

 Public safety is paramount for all public events in Lambeth.
 There has been a reassessment of the security and crowd management plan for the event.
 This means we have to make changes to the layout of the show, as well as introduce a perimeter fence.
 These extra security measures throughout the event and Brockwell Park itself will ensure increased safety for all those attending.
-The fence allows us to secure the show site and operate a robust bag and body searching policy.
+The fence allows us to secure the show site and operate a robust bag searching policy.

 Existing park gates are not suitable to operate mandatory searching due to the large volume of visitors attending, especially at peak times.
 This type of searching at park gates will lead to queues impacting on surrounding pavements and roads and it will also prohibit access to the park for people who do not wish to attend the show.